iasoren/El-Mas-Grande/README.md

 ### Did you know?
 * Charly has Absolute pitch.
-* At the age of 12 he had the grade of professor in piano.
+* At the age of 12 he was as good as a piano professor.
-* He leaves the classical music for rock because ...
+* He left classical music for rock because of ...
 The Beatles!.
-* His favorite song of the album "Please Please Me" of The Beatles is There's a Place.
+* His favorite song of the album "Please Please Me" of The Beatles is "There's a Place."
 * In a concert, when he was singing Botas Locas he was arrested by the cops.
 In a part of the song he says "Si ellos son la patria yo soy extranjero" but in the interrogatory he said that he says  "Si ellos son la patria, yo me juego entero", getting rid of charges.

 ### Documentaries